CarrotBRRR/Gamba-Bot/README.md

     - increased cooldown on commands
     - removed redundant update

-## IN PROGRESS:
 ## v0.1.3
 - batch distribution points per message
-- /betall to go all in
+- /allin to go all in

+## IN PROGRESS: